Itatiba do Sul

 Itatiba do Sul is a municipality in the state of Rio Grande do Sul, Brazil.
 As of 2020, the estimated population was 3,231.
-The city is the birthplace of serial killer Luiz Baú who terrorized Erechim and the surrounding areas, Baú was arrested and sent to a psychiatric hospital in Porto Alegre, where in June 30, 1980 he escaped along with four other inmates and has not been seen ever since.
+The city is the birthplace of serial killer Luiz Baú who terrorized Erechim and the surrounding areas, Baú was arrested and sent to a psychiatric hospital in Porto Alegre, where on June 30, 1980, he escaped along with four other inmates and has not been seen ever since.